Community Centers Decarbonization and Electrification (Decarbonization Package One)

 Budget

-The current total approved budget is about $10.5 million.
-The construction contract is estimated to be $7.5 million.
+The current total approved budget is about $13 million.
+The construction cost is estimated to be $9.5 million.

 Project Description

 SPR is vital in advancing the City of Seattle's efforts to respond to climate change.
 Thus, under Climate Change Mitigation Initiatives of SPR’s 6-Year Metropolitan Park District Cycle 2 (2023-2028), five SPR facilities including four Community Centers and one Maintenance Crew Headquarters will be electrified with Decarbonization Package One, which is a bundled project aimed at decarbonizing existing fossil fuel using equipment, improving general energy performance, and electrifying these facilities, to transform their energy profiles.
+Discovery Park Visitor and Environmental Learning Center Restoration was added to the project due to the similar nature.
 The facilities included in this bundled project are:

 - Jefferson Community Center (3801 Beacon Ave S, Seattle, WA 98108)